-On January 17, at the South-central University for Nationalities in Wuhan, Yang Wenju, a student of Lahu ethnic group was busy preparing both for the final exam and for the online assessment of volunteers for the 7th CISM World Games.
+On January 17, at the South-central University for Nationalities in Wuhan, Yang Wenju, a student of Lahu ethnic group was busy preparing both for the final exam and for the online assessment of volunteers for the 7th CISM Military World Games (7th CWG).
 She said, "It would be very lucky to be a volunteer at the 7th CISM World Games, representing my ethnic group."

 Yang Wenju is a member of the volunteer group for the Games, which is under recruitment by South-central University for Nationalities.
 According to information obtained from the University, the University plans to set up a volunteer group comprising of students from the 56 ethnic groups to provide support for the Games.
 Presently, 31 students have completed the training and are preparing for the assessment, while another 25 students will be registering next month through the online Games registration system.
 The group will provide voluntary services at the Games to be held in October this year, representing the 56 ethnic groups of China.

 Last June, the Games launched a campaign to recruit over 12,000 volunteers from 34 universities in Wuhan.
 A total of 316 students from South-central University for Nationalities signed up for the first batch of volunteers.
 To demonstrate the characteristics of a university for nationalities while giving the students of the ethnic minorities a chance to demonstrate their special skills and friendliness and the best wishes of the 56 ethnic groups for the Games, South-central University for Nationalities decided to set up a volunteer group comprising of students from the 56 ethnic groups of China.

 According to the officials of the Youth League Committee of the University, students from various ethnic groups have been actively participating in various volunteer service activities in recent years.
 However, it is a first for the University that students of the 56 ethnic groups will serve as volunteers for such a large-scale comprehensive sports event.